 In order to respond to the HMI evolution, displays will play an ever more important role for creating a customisable, persionalisable and safer car interior.
 IHS Markit forecasts that the market global revenue from automotive display systems will grow at a compound annual growth rate of more than 11% to $18.6 billion by the end of 2021 driven by connectivity, infotainment and safety.

-Flexible displays will create a design revolution in cars that won’t be limited to the dashboard and the centre console.
+Flexible displays have the potential to create a design revolution in cars that won’t be limited to the dashboard and the centre console.
 There are many new applications that displays can address as they become thin, light, shatterproof and conformable to any surface.

 - Uses an already qualified frontplane technology (LCD)

-- Has been utilised in products for consumer electronics
+- Utilised in products for consumer electronics

 For more information, please contact us at firstname.lastname@example.org.